-As of October 31, 2024, the officers and Trustees of the Trust, in the aggregate, owned approximately 0.06% of the Shares of the ARK Innovation ETF, 0.67% of the Shares of the ARK Next Generation Internet ETF, 0.07% of the Shares of the ARK Fintech Innovation ETF, 0.14% of the Shares of the ARK Genomic Revolution ETF, 0.92% of the Shares of the ARK Autonomous Technology & Robotics ETF, 0.11% of the Shares of the ARK Space Exploration & Innovation ETF, 0.81% of the Shares of the 3D Printing ETF and 0.78% of the Shares of the ARK Israel Innovative Technology ETF.
+As of October 31, 2024, the officers and Trustees of the Trust, in the aggregate, owned approximately 0.06% of the Shares of the ARK Innovation ETF, 0.67% of the Shares of the ARK Next Generation Internet ETF, 0.07% of the Shares of the ARK Fintech Innovation ETF, 0.14% of the Shares of the ARK Genomic Revolution ETF, 0.92% of the Shares of the ARK Autonomous Technology & Robotics ETF, 0.11% of the Shares of the ARK Space Exploration & Innovation ETF, 0.81% of the Shares of The 3D Printing ETF and 0.78% of the Shares of the ARK Israel Innovative Technology ETF.

-the independent audit thereof; (iii) oversee or, as appropriate, assist the Board's oversight of the Trust's compliance with legal and regulatory requirements that relate to the Trust's accounting and financial reporting, internal control over financial reporting and independent audit; (iv) approve prior to appointment the engagement of the Trust's independent registered public accounting firm and, in connection therewith, to review and evaluate the qualifications, independence and performance of the Trust's independent registered public accounting firm; and (v) act as a liaison between the Trust's independent registered public accounting firm and the full Board.
+The Board has an Audit Committee, consisting of three Trustees who are Independent Trustees.
+Scott R. Chichester currently serves as a member of the Audit Committee and has been designated as an "audit committee financial expert" as defined under Item 407 of Regulation S-K of the Securities Exchange Act of 1934, as amended ("Exchange Act").
+Scott R. Chichester is the Chair of the Audit Committee.
+The Audit Committee has the responsibility, among other things, to: (i) oversee the accounting and financial reporting processes of the Trust and its internal control over financial reporting; (ii) oversee the quality and integrity of the Trust's financial statements and the independent audit thereof; (iii) oversee or, as appropriate, assist the Board's oversight of the Trust's compliance with legal and regulatory requirements that relate to the Trust's accounting and financial reporting, internal control over financial reporting and independent audit; (iv) approve prior to appointment the engagement of the Trust's independent registered public accounting firm and, in connection therewith, to review and evaluate the qualifications, independence and performance of the Trust's independent registered public accounting firm; and (v) act as a liaison between the Trust's independent registered public accounting firm and the full Board.
 During the fiscal year ended July 31, 2024, the Audit Committee held three meetings.